BilaliSaleyInusah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody is use to give execution permission to evrybody 8-James_Bond is set the permission to the file hello as follow owner=0 group=0 user=7 9-John_Doe is used to set the permission of hello file
+7-everybody is use to give execution permission to evrybody 8-James_Bond is set the permission to the file hello as follow owner=0 group=0 user=7 9-John_Doe is used to set the permission of hello file 10-mirror_permissions is used to set hello file permission to be the same as olleh file 11-directories_permissions is used set permission for all the directories in the current directory